-One result of the work within Urban Magma and the focus group Pipelines/Grids is the project “Pipe status” to develop new methods for assessing wastewater and district heating network renovation needs.
-The project is co-financed by Vinnova and is not included in Urban Magma, but involves both Urban Magma and other partners from water-, sewage- and district heating companies, technology suppliers and universities.
+A result of the work in Urban Magma and the focus group Pipeline Networks is an industry-wide project “Pipestatus Project”, which will develop new methods for assessing the RE and district heating network’s renovation needs.
+The project is co-financed by Vinnova and operates outside of Urban Magma, but engages both Urban Magma partners and other partners and has participants from several water and district heating companies, technology suppliers and universities.

-Read more about the Pipe status project at Sweden Water Research webbpage.
+Read more about the Pipestatus project on the Swedish Water Research website .